Skip to content

 How many guests can these châteaux hold?

-Seated capacity runs from 70 guests to 500 across the collection, with most estates comfortable in the 120 to 300 band.
-On-site sleeping covers 15 to 140 of the wedding party.
-Larger guest counts fill partner hotels and gîtes within 15 to 30 minutes by car, which is the standard pattern for a destination weekend.
+These châteaux span a wide range, from intimate estates seating a few dozen guests to grand properties hosting several hundred.
+On-site sleeping covers the wedding party rather than the full guest list, with larger counts filling partner hotels and gîtes within 15 to 30 minutes by car, the standard pattern for a destination weekend.

 Can foreigners legally marry at a château in the South of France?

 Not directly.
-A French civil marriage must take place at a town hall (mairie), and at least one partner must have been resident in that commune for 40 continuous days.
+A French civil marriage must take place at a town hall (mairie), and at least one partner must have been resident in that commune for 30 continuous days.
 Almost every international couple handles the legal marriage at home and holds a symbolic, blessing, or religious ceremony at the château.
 Full process detail sits in our legal pathway guide.

 Which airport is best for a South of France château wedding?